spanish grammar rules

 These sentences are much easier to say than if the contractions weren’t used (a el tren and de el vecino).

-Once you’ve got a grip on these, learn and practice more by reading this full guide on Spanish contractions.
+Once you’ve got a grip on these, learn and practice more by reading this guide on Spanish contractions.

 7. Spanish Conjunctions